gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 The CIFAR-100 dataset is just like the CIFAR-10, except it has 100 classes containing 600 images each.
 There are 500 training images and 100 testing images per class.
 The 100 classes in the CIFAR-100 are grouped into 20 coarse classes.

 This focus will allow us to thoroughly investigate and understand the performance of the proposed method on these particular datasets.
 We have not made any changes to the original experimental setup and have followed the same procedures and settings as described in the paper to ensure the accuracy of our results.
-Our goal is to verify the effectiveness of the proposed method as presented in the original paper.
+Our goal is to verify the effectiveness of the proposed method, as presented in the original paper.

 ## 3.2.
 Running the code